How is proof of origin provided?

 The certificate is endorsed by a customs authority, who is left with one copy of the application with attachments.
 The endorsed certificate, i.e. the top copy of the application set, the exporter delivers to the buyer or the consignee in the agreed upon way.

 EUR.1 movement certificates are primarily endorsed by post.
 Please send your certificates to the following address:

 Kotka Customs will endorse the certificates no later than on the day following the arrival of the certificates, and the endorsed certificates will be sent back to the customer to the requested address immediately after the processing.

 The EUR-MED Movement Certificate is a special certificate of origin used for Pan-Euro-Mediterranean cumulation.
 The certificate only partly differs from the EUR.1 movement certificate.

-The main types of invoice declarations and declarations of origin are:
+The main types of invoice declarations and origin declarations:

 Template for declaration of origin